romanseidl/FormDiceCaptcha/README.md

           echo "Success!";
     }

-You are be able to change the image size and the number of dices in the module config interface.
+You are be able to change the image size and the number of dice in the module config interface.

 If you want you can change the jpg files and adapt the size setting in the module accordingly.
 This should also increase security as if you use more complex images they will be harder to recognize.